edgedb/edgedb/docs/reference/admin/statistics_update.rst

 Description
 -----------

-Collects statistics about the contents of data in the current branch.
+Updates statistics about the contents of data in the current branch.
 Subsequently, the query planner uses these statistics to help determine the most efficient execution plans for queries.